 There is a global trend towards greater corporate responsibility and accountability.
 Triple Bottom Line reporting…

 A properly structured and functioning Board of Directors contributes significantly to the success of a company.
-For an effective Board, timely and robust board reports covering performance are essential.
+For an effective Board, timely and robust board reporting covering performance is essential.

 Legal obligations of the Board